musicmrman99/prsync/README.md

 ## Overview

-prsync stores the paths to two directories (that I'll call 'dir1' and 'dir2') in each profile (along with some other things). `<direction>` tells prsync whether to sync from 'dir1' to 'dir2' (`to`), or from 'dir2' to 'dir1' (`from`).
+prsync stores the paths to two directories (that I will call 'dir1' and 'dir2') in each profile (along with some other things, see the "Config File" section). `<direction>` tells prsync whether to sync from 'dir1' to 'dir2' (`to`), or from 'dir2' to 'dir1' (`from`).
 The directory being synced from is called the 'source' directory and the directory being synced to is called the 'destination' directory.

 **Note**: When 'dir1' is a local directory and 'dir2' is a remote directory, `to` and `from` can be thought of as 'push' and 'pull' to/from the remote host.

-Your user's home directory, and the source and destination directories must all contain a `.prsync-profiles` directory and the given `<profile>` must be a present in each:
+Your user's home directory, and the source and destination directories must all contain a `.prsync-profiles` directory and the given `<profile>` must be present in each of these directories:

-- The profile in your home folder is given the role of the 'main profile', and must be a valid main profile
+- The profile in your home folder is given the role of the 'main profile' and must be a valid main profile
-- The profile in the source is given the role of the 'source profile', and must be a valid source profile
+- The profile in the source is given the role of the 'source profile' and must be a valid source profile
-- The profile in the destination is given the role of the 'destination profile', and must be a valid destination profile
+- The profile in the destination is given the role of the 'destination profile' and must be a valid destination profile

 A profile is a valid:

-- 'main profile' if it contains a main config file named `profile` that defines the variables set out below
+- 'main profile' if it contains a main config file named `profile` that defines the variables set out in the "Config File" section, below
 - 'source profile' if it contains the source include/exclude files (`src-include` and `src-exclude`)
 - 'destination profile' if it contains the destination include/exclude files (`dest-include` and `dest-exclude`)

-**Note**: It is possible for the same directory to be valid to be used for more than one profile role.
-The same directory could act as a source and a destination profile in different runs of `prsync` if the directory that contains the profile is both synced `to` and synced `from` the other directory.
+**Note**: It is possible for the same directory to be valid for more than one profile role.
+The same directory could act as a source and a destination profile in different executions of `prsync` if the directory that contains the profile is synced both `to` and `from` using the same `<profile>`.
 Also, the same directory must act as both a main profile and a source *or* destination profile simultaneously when syncing from or to your home folder, respectively.

 When you run `prsync`, it reads the config file in the main profile, retrieves the source include/exclude files from the source profile, retrieves the destination include/exclude files from the destination profile, then runs `rsync` with the collated information.
 Note that excludes are matched first, then includes, then anything that hasn't yet matched is excluded from the sync.
 This means the source's exclude can override the destination's include and the destination's exclude can override the source's include.